seki774/furima-33076/README.md

 ### Association

-- has_many :users
+- belongs_to :users
-- has_many :goods
+- belongs_to :goods
+- belongs_to :addresses